ut-aki/RerunnableThread/README.md

 # RerunnableThread
-RunnableThread abstract class can handle each multithread's state, which is whether "waiting" or "re-running".
+*RunnableThread abstract class* can handle each multi-thread's state, which is whether "waiting" or "re-running".
 Its state is manipulated by RunnableThread instance boolean variable 'flag'.
 This class inherits Thread class.
 The `waitOnce()` method causes thread's state "waiting" and the `rerun()` method "re-running".

 ## Constructors